 - Don't Be a Menace to South Central While Drinking Your Juice in the Hood is a Wayans Bros. parody of the genre.
 Ashtray is left by his mother to live with his estranged father (who is literally younger than him) in the hood.
 While hanging out with his crazy cousin Loc Dog and their friends, he quickly gets caught up in violence and crime.

 - Friday is this mixed with a Stoner Flick.
-It's about two men, Craig and Smokey, who need to pay a drug dealer before the end of the day.
-Smokey was supposed to be selling weed, but he ended up smoking it all.
+It's about two men, Craig and Smokey, who need to pay a drug dealer before the end of the day because Smokey smoked all the weed he was supposed to be selling.
 His friend Craig gets dragged into his mess.
+Ice Cube wrote it as a response to the dark, violent tone of many of the films listed here, feeling that they missed the more lighthearted side of growing up in the hood with how they portrayed it as a living hell, and set out to do a Lighter and Softer take on such.

-- The House Party films (at least the first three) are a comedy version of this.
-The first one especially is more skewered toward this this, involving some bits of the aforementioned examples.
+- The House Party films (at least the first and third films) are a comedy version of this.
+The third one especially is more skewered toward this this, involving some bits of the aforementioned examples.

 - Juice is about four young men growing in Harlem, NY.
 The story follows the day-to-day activities in the boys' lives, starting out as innocent mischief and Skipping School, but growing more serious as time passes by, as well as the struggles that they face, including family drama and police harassment.